octoblu/post-relay/README.md

 VOILA!
 Next time someone scans that meshtag pattern you created your trigger will get triggered either on load of the page or by pressing the POST button that shows.

-Example:

-somedomain.com/index.html?uri=SOME-WEBHOOK

-Add onload=true to trigger on load, and then whenever you press the post button.

-somedomain.com/index.html?uri=SOME-WEBHOOK&onload=true